stlouisn/fabric_hungry_cows/README.md

 #### And that's why this mod is here to fix this:
 + Cows can now only be milked once, after which you have to wait until they decide to eat some grass (like sheep) to milk them again.
 + Cows eat grass approximately once or twice a day.
 + Milk fills your hunger bar and gives you saturation.
-(Same stats as cooked salmon.)
+(Same stats as a Golden Carrot.)

 ### Compatibility:
 This mod is fully compatible with [AppleSkin](https://modrinth.com/mod/appleskin/).